Practice Independent Living Skills

 Increasing the ability of each person to look after themselves and contribute to their individual self-esteem is seen in sessions throughout the week at each of our venues.

-At William Street we have a mack flat, where services users can learn to make the bed, to hoover and dust, to do some washing, load the dishwasher, to make drinks and to iron.
-Each are key skills on learning to be independent.
+At William Street we have a mock flat, where service users can learn to make the bed, to hoover and dust, to do some washing, to load the dishwasher, to make drinks and to iron.
+Each is a key skill in learning to be independent.

-In each of our venues, our service users are active in the kitchen with cooking sessions, which includes purchasing the ingredients or harvesting from the garden.
-We regulary go out into the community to the shops and cafe and hold sessions accessing public transport.
+In each of our venues, our service users are active in the kitchen with cooking sessions, which include purchasing the ingredients or harvesting from the garden.
+We regularly go out into the community to the shops and cafes and hold sessions accessing public transport.

 Spectrum supports Practicing Independent Living Skills